Phoenix Care Clinic Team

 I am dedicated to partnering with clients to support meaningful and sustainable change.
 Through empathy, curiosity, and collaboration, my goal is to empower clients to better understand themselves, strengthen their relationships, and move toward greater confidence and well-being.

-Virginia is accepting new clients with on Fridays and Saturdays.
+Virginia is accepting new clients on Fridays and Saturdays.

-Melonie Brown, Grad Intern supervised by Bethany Luna, M.Ed, LMFT-S
+Brooke Barker, Grad Intern supervised by Bethany Luna, M.S., LMFT-S